Wolvan/Homebr3w/README.md

 [ksanislo](https://github.com/ksanislo) - for making TitleDB.com

+[yellows8](https://github.com/yellows8) - for the base of the Icon and Banner

+3DSGuy - for converting the Wii HBLauncher's theme to CWAV

 [TitleDB.com](https://titledb.com/) - as Database to pull the apps from

 [The people from the /hbg/ Discord](https://discord.gg/0ypvBFONRRBuHD2d) - Beta testing